Imageomics/snakemake-workshop/episodes/07_filter_rule.md

 snakemake -c1
 ```

-## See how the R script will reads from the config file:
+## See how the R script reads from the config file:
 ```bash
 head Scripts/FilterImages.R
 ```